SkillSmart/homepage/README.md

-# homepage
+# Homepage
-Code base for the public project homepage skillsmart.io
+This repo hosts the code base for the public project homepage skillsmart.io